infominer33/infominer33.github.io/_posts/2019-06-15-infohub-transformed.md

 title:  InfoHub Transformed
 description: I have split my github repositories into 4 organizations.
 Likewise, this website is undergoing its own transformation.
 excerpt: >
-  For ease of navigation, enhanced growth potential, and to further its open-source, public-domain, principles - I have split my github repositories into 4 organizations.
-Likewise, this website is undergoing its own transformation.
+  For ease of navigation, enhanced growth potential, and in support of their original collaborative intent, I have split my github repositories into 4 organizations.
 header:
   teaser:  https://web-work.tools/images/web-work-tools.png
   image:  https://web-work.tools/images/web-work-tools.png